DDI-TU-Dresden/thonny-wiki/Windows.rst

         C:\Python34\Scripts pip install thonnyapp

-This command installs latest ``thonny`` package and also creates shortcuts to Desktop and Start menu.
+This command installs latest ``thonny`` and ``thonnyapp`` packages to your Python and also creates shortcuts on Desktop and in Start menu.

 You will see something like this: